karlanka/jekyll-now/_posts/2017-10-09-defence-and-its-impact-on-goals.md

 [densitycurve]: https://raw.githubusercontent.com/karlanka/karlanka.github.io/master/images/xg_density%20curves.png "density curve"

 ### How is xG varying with defensive features?
-Model coefficients can be found in the [Notebook](https://github.com/karlanka/stratagem_projects/blob/master/defensive_features.ipynb) but instead of going further on about these imagine a shot being taken right in front of the goal at the line of the penalty area.
+Imagine a shot being taken right in front of the goal at the line of the penalty area.
 The chart below illustrates how the chance of this shot being a goal would vary if defensive features were taken into consideration:

 ![alt text][xgvary]